grebett/1f03caf/receipt/README.md

 ### Looping over items data

 As reproduced below, the mockup data contains an `items` array with three object children.
-But _clothes-men.com_ customers won't buy a fix amount of items every time!
+But _clothes-men.mailjet.com_ customers won't buy a fix amount of items every time!
 You need a way to iterate over this data safely, and display an items list whatever their number.

 <br />